Date of call: 2004 (admitted to the New York bar 2001 and New Zealand bar 1997)

 Junior counsel to Christopher Carr QC and Neil Kitchener QC for a Tajik aluminium plant in arbitrations concerning loan contracts and alleged bribery.

-From 2001 to 2004, Henry practised New York law with Davis Polk & Wardwell in London, where he advised on the US law aspects of international capital markets and mergers & acquisitions transactions.
-In 2000, he spent a summer with Davis Polk in New York assisting with federal and state litigation.
+From 2001 to 2004, Henry practised New York law with Davis Polk & Wardwell in London, where he advised on the US law aspects of capital markets and mergers & acquisitions transactions.
+In 2000, he spent a summer with Davis Polk in New York assisting with US federal and state litigation.